lesonly/CANet/README.md

  python test.py
 ```

-We provide the trained model file ([Baidu drive](link：https://pan.baidu.com/s/12Q0RGrQFch5oHJ-4xsIbcQ code：p50u), and run this command to check its completeness:
+We provide the trained model file ([Baidu drive](link：https://pan.baidu.com/s/189q0kY0PKmTdfkCMijjzpQ?pwd=gasy
+code：gasy), and run this command to check its completeness:
 ```
-cksum EAFNet
+cksum CANet
 ```
-you will obtain the result `EAFNet`.
+you will obtain the result `CANet`.

 ## evaluation